-Elder Abuse & Neglect
+Elder Adult Abuse and Neglect

-California’s elderly and infirm population is ever-growing, and as such, so is the risk that this vulnerable population may be the victims of abuse and neglect.
+California’s elderly population is ever-growing, and as such, so is the risk that this vulnerable population may be the victims of abuse and neglect.
 In response, the California legislature has expressly stated that it “recognizes that elders and dependent adults may be subjected to abuse, neglect, or abandonment and that this state has a responsibility to protect these persons.”
 California Welfare & Institutions Code §15600(a).Therefore, it was the intent of the California Legislature to “enable interested persons to engage attorneys to take up the cause of abused elderly persons and dependent adults.”
 Welfare and Institutions Code §15600(j).
 The laws that were established to protect this vulnerable population is referred to as the “Elder Abuse and Dependent Adult Civil Protection Act.”

 Sadly, countless individuals are the victims of neglect and abuse each year.
 This neglect and abuse is suffered at the hands of nursing home employees, hospital staff, home health providers, caregivers, physicians, and more.

 Elder abuse and neglect can occur in many different types of healthcare facilities.
 The most common types of healthcare facilities were abuse and neglect can occur are: skilled nursing facilities, residential care facilities for the elderly (RCFEs), board and care, assisted living, congregate living health facilities (CLHFs), hospice, home health, and acute care hospitals.